2014–15 Northern Kentucky Norse women's basketball team

-The 2014–15 Northern Kentucky Norse women's basketball team will represent Northern Kentucky University in the 2014–15 NCAA Division I women's basketball season.
+The 2014–15 Northern Kentucky Norse women's basketball team represented Northern Kentucky University in the 2014–15 NCAA Division I women's basketball season.
 The Norse were coached by third year head coach Dawn Plitzuweit and were members of the Atlantic Sun Conference.
 They finished the season 19-14, 8-6 in A-Sun play to finish in third place This was the final year the Norse are ineligible to participate in the A-Sun tournament and cannot make the NCAA Tournament due to their transition from D2 to D1.
-However, they were eligible to compete the 2015 Atlantic Sun women's basketball tournament and advance to the championship game which they lost to Florida Gulf Coast.
-They were invited to the Women's Basketball Invitational where they lost in the first round to Marshall.
+However, they were eligible to compete in the 2015 Atlantic Sun women's basketball tournament, where they advanced to the championship game and lost to Florida Gulf Coast.
+They were invited to the Women's Basketball Invitational, where they lost in the first round to Marshall.

 This was their final season in the Atlantic Sun before moving to the Horizon League.